Skip to Content

 The sandwiches served at afternoon tea are usually small and delicate, with fillings like cucumber and cream cheese, smoked salmon, and egg mayonnaise.

-Scones are a staple of afternoon tea and are usually served warm with clotted cream and jam.
-The cakes and pastries can vary but might include items like lemon drizzle cake, macarons, or mini fruit tarts.
+Scones are an afternoon tea staple, served warmly with clotted cream and jam.
+The cakes and pastries can vary, but they might include items like lemon drizzle cake, macarons, or mini fruit tarts.

 This very British tradition is often enjoyed in elegant surroundings, such as a hotel or a tea room, and may be served on fine china with silverware.